 - Low-humidity environments that dry out the skin (air conditioning, heating systems, frequent airplane travels, low-humidity areas);

 - Extremely hot water and/or long baths.

 All these factors, alone or mixed, can disrupt the integrity of the skin, leading to several signs that are easily identifiable.
 A disrupted skin will frequently be easily irritated, with redness and tightening, will be more reactive to active ingredients or any products in general, and will be more prone to acne breakouts or rosacea flares.

 How to repair the skin barrier

-As soon as you notice that you have a damaged skin barrier is to step back on your routine and treat it like you would with a baby’s skin.
-Firstly, you need to remove all actives for a short amount of time while you let your skin heal itself.
-That is to mean no exfoliating acids or beads, no retinoids, no depigmenting actives or harsh cleansers.
+The first thing you should do, as soon as you notice that you have a damaged skin barrier, is to step back, pare down your skincare routine, and treat your skin like you would a baby’s skin.
+Begin by removing all actives for a short amount of time while you let your skin heal itself.
+This means no exfoliating acids or microbeads, no retinoids, no depigmenting actives, and no harsh cleansers.
 Additionally, you should also remove all fragranced products and keep an eye on drying alcohols and essential oils.
-For some people, mineral-only sunscreens are extremely drying due to their composition, so if you still keep feeling your skin tight even though you have removed all of the usual suspects, take a look at your daily facial sunscreen.
+For some people, mineral-only sunscreens are extremely drying due to their composition, so if your skin feels tight even after you’ve removed all of the usual suspects, take a closer look at your daily facial sunscreen.

-- repairing ingredients like ceramides, panthenol, cholesterol, fatty acids;
+- Repairing ingredients like ceramides, panthenol, cholesterol, and fatty acids;

-Moreover, there are some other measures you can take to help your skin heal.
-For instance, take short showers with tepid water, gently pat-dry your skin, use a humidifier in the rooms you use the most, and consider increasing your omega-3 intake.
+There are some other measures you can take to help your skin heal.
+For instance, take short showers with tepid water, pat your skin dry instead of rubbing it dry, use a humidifier in the rooms you use the most, and consider increasing your omega-3 intake.

 As shown above, there are some changes that you can make to your routine that will improve your skin and the recovery time.
-Don’t let your skin lose this simple battle, it will thank you for it in no time!
+Pick up a barrier repair cream and don’t let your skin lose this simple battle, it will thank you for it in no time!